jpgenari/wexford_berries/README.md

 [Back to top](#katask--manager "Back to top")

-## Marketing Strategies for Wexford Berries
+## MARKETING STRATEGIES FOR WEXFORD BERRIES

 ### Overview
 Wexford Berries aims to connect directly with consumers who value fresh, high-quality berries.
 To achieve this, our marketing strategy focuses on building a strong online presence, engaging with our target audience through various digital channels, and leveraging the power of social media.